icdocsoc/docsoc-guide-linux/intro-to-command-line.md

 ## The `ls` command

 The first command is the easiest - it simply lists all the files and directories in your working directory!
-Type in `ls` (that’s lowercase ‘l’ followed by ‘s’) to see all the files in your home directory (since remember, each Terminal window opens into your home directory).
+Type in `ls` to see all the files in your home directory (since remember, each Terminal window opens into your home directory).

 ![ls](assets/commands/ls.png "ls")